Jan Palach (film): Production

-The film was shot at Prague, Milovice or Pardubice Square which was used instead of Wenceslas Square.
+The film was shot in Prague, Milovice, or Pardubice Square which was used instead of Wenceslas Square.
 Filmmakers created a scale model of Statue of Saint Wenceslas.
 Self-immolation was shot with a stuntman at Střešovice.
 Scenes from a church were shot at Evangelical Church at Libiš that was attended by Palach.
 Jakub Schwarz Trojan was played by his colleague Daniel Želatý.

 Release

 The film premiered at Uherské Hradiště Summer Film School on 5 August 2018.
 It was distributed for cinemas on 21 August 2018.
 The film was projected in 95 Czech cinemas during the first week after its release.
 It was attended by 13,129 people and grossed 1,900,000 CZK.

 Reception

 The film received generally positive reviews from Czech critics.
 It holds 75% at Kinobox.cz.
 The film was awarded for 6 Czech Film Critics' Awards.